 Five Day Marine Wildlife Sea Kayaking Adventure – Day 2

 The tidal currents are one of the factors that contribute to the diversity and quantity of marine wildlife in the area.
 It is not uncommon to see Humpback whales feeding on the krill and bait-fish, Sea Lions or Orcas gorging on Salmon along with an abundance of seabirds.
 During the course of the day, we will either stop for lunch on another remote beach.
 We always carry at least one research grade hydrophone on our sea kayaking tours.
 When we find ourselves in the vicinity of a pod of Orca, your guide will deploy the hydrophone so we may hear them communicating.
 We use an external amplifier and speaker so all may hear.
 If you have a video mode on your camera, this can allow you to capture the sounds as well as the sight of these spectacular animals.

-Once through into Blackfish Sound, you will enter the western gateway of the Broughton Archipelago.
+Once over the top of Swanson Island, you will enter the western gateway of the Broughton Archipelago.
 A region of hundreds of islands and passages, it almost seems as though it was created as a kayak paradise.
 Rich in marine and land animals it is a place that is still the ancestral homeland of six Kwakwaka’wakw tribes.

 Evidence of their ancestors’ existence is still found to this day.
 Abandoned ancient village sites and harvest areas have beaches made up of white shell from countless shellfish harvests.
 Black soils known as middens lay testament to occupation by the Kwakwaka’wakw within the forest just off the beach.
 The beaches in many locations have boulders pushed to the side leaving a clear path so that cedar canoes would not be damaged through the centuries.
 These sites make for great areas to land kayaks to this day.
 We will pitch camp on one of the multitude of small islands that populate this area, where your guide will again prepare a great dinner for you.